kanerep/gatsby-starter-netlify-cms/src/pages/postnatal/index.md

     image: /img/slc-fitness-picture-12.jpg
 testimonials:
   - author: "Chloe Stevenson "
-    quote: "I've never stuck to workout classes or kept to regular exercise, but I love your classes!
-I've seen such good results, I thought I was never going to be able to wear anything tight again until I started your classes. "
+    quote: I've never stuck to workout classes or kept to regular exercise, but I love your classes!
+I've seen such good results; I thought I was never going to be able to wear anything tight again until I started your classes.
   - author: "Emma Robinson "
-    quote: "I am really enjoying the 1-1 sessions!
-I Ache so much after the sessions but I'm already starting to feel stronger. "
+    quote: I am really enjoying the 1-1 sessions!
+I ache so much after the sessions but I'm already starting to feel stronger.
 full_image: /img/image2.jpeg
 pricing:
   heading: How much do the classes cost?